 This course provides hospitality students with proven ways to get maximum results by directing and leading.
-They will be prepared to juggle the expectations of management, guests, employees, and governmental agencies.
-In addition, students will be able to develop creative strategies for effectively managing change and resolve conflicts.
+Students will learn to juggle the expectations of management, guests, employees, and governmental agencies.
+In addition, students will develop creative strategies for effectively managing change and resolve conflicts.

-- Identify fundamental supervisory responsibilities. - Describe how supervisors work with the human resources department to recruit new employees. - 3.
-Distinguish coaching from counseling and disciplining. - 4.
-Describe issues supervisors should be aware of as they assume the role of team leader. - Explain why it is important for supervisors to take control of their personal development, and describe how to execute a career development plan.
+- 1. Identify fundamental supervisory responsibilities. - 2.
+Describe how supervisors work with the human resources department to recruit new employees. - Distinguish coaching from counseling and disciplining. - 4.
+Describe issues supervisors should be aware of as they assume the role of team leader.

-HS208 MANAGING FOOD & BEVERAGE SERVICE
+HS208 MANAGING FOOD & BEVERAGE SERVICE Credits: 3